Flu in Austin (Influenza)

 Weekly Report

-• Flu activity in Texas has decreased.
-The Centers for Disease Control and Prevention (CDC) reports that seasonal influenza levels are low nationwide.
-The number of hospital admissions is also low.
+• Flu activity in Texas is moderate.
+The Centers for Disease Control and Prevention (CDC) reports that seasonal influenza activity is low nationwide, with the number of hospital admissions also low.

-• 24 adult influenza-associated deaths have been reported in Travis County.
+• There have been no adult influenza-associated deaths reported in Travis County.

-• Five influenza-associated outbreaks in long-term care facilities have been reported so far this season in Travis County.
+• No influenza-associated outbreaks in schools or long-term care facilities have been reported yet this season in Travis County.

 Austin/Travis County influenza surveillance does not capture all cases of influenza or influenza-like illness.
 Reporting of seasonal influenza is voluntary.
 These data should be used for trending purposes over time and for identifying types/strains of influenza that are occurring in the Austin area rather than for estimating the total number of cases.